Well-posedness and large deviations for 2-D Stochastic Navier-Stokes equations with jumps: Large deviation principle (LDP)

 \end{itemize} 0.3cm

-Now we will prove that the limit function $\tilde{u}$ is a solution of equation (\ref{eq3 LDP deter 00}).
-By uniqueness of solution, we infer $\tilde{u}=u=u^g$.
+Now we prove that the limit function $\tilde{u}$ is a solution of equation (\ref{eq3 LDP deter 00}).
+By the uniqueness of this solution, we infer $\tilde{u}=u=u^g$.
 The proof seems to be classical, but it is not, because of the nonstandard terms.
 0.2cm